exploring self-realization, sacred personhood, and full humanity

 Dr. Daniel Robinson, in his Oxford lectures on the work of Immanuel Kant (see them on youtube), asks the question, does a dog see a tree?
 A simple question but not so easy to answer.
 It’s clear that the dog sees something as it's able to navigate its way for purposes of urination-marking, but “does the dog see a tree as a tree?”
 The dog may see a large object with rough exterior, one of general vertical placement, but “does the dog see a tree as a tree?”
 To see a tree as a tree represents a high level of cognition.

-stimulus, perception, conception
+stimulation, perception, conception

 The dog undoubtedly knows that a large vertical object of rough exterior blocks its path, but to see a tree as a tree requires a certain abstract knowledge, an awareness of a general category of “trees,” as opposed to a certain individual tree.
 To see a particular tree as part of a larger family of "trees" is a quantum leap, far too high even for good jumpers like dogs.

-Editor’s note: I sometimes make reference to my young-teen state of mind, rather, a lack of it, by comparing a boy's lower level of awareness to a worm vaguely aware of a light source.
+Editor’s note: I sometimes make reference to my young-teen state of mind, rather, a lack of it, by comparing a boy's lower level awareness to a worm vaguely aware of a light source.
 This is not advanced sentience but mere “stimulation.”

 And if the bees “see” the flowers, and have some minimal awareness of the “beauty” of color, I would suggest that any such appreciation of floral beauty would be on par, or lower than, that of the dog which does not see a tree as a tree.
-Let’s call it mere stimulation for our canine friend.

 Perception, as we learn from Dr. Robinson, moves us up the line of cognitive awareness.
 A perception is an awareness of stimulation.
 I think the dog lives on this level.
 It is aware of stimulation, and also perceives trees, but does not mentally conceive of trees as trees.